TIBCOSoftware/bcce-tas-scripts/readme.txt

    (3) Note: Make sure mysql port(default 3306) of the mysql host machine is opened
 3. Docker: Install Docker for the Docker images.
 4. kubectl: Install kubectl for the deployment on the Kubernetes cluster.
-5. Kubernetes cluster: Install Kubernetes cluster for deploying and running the BCCE services.
+5. Kubernetes cluster: Install Kubernetes cluster for deploying and running the BusinessConnect CE services.
-6. TIBCO® AuditSafe: Required to be deployed and running to post the audit logs from BCCE.
+6. TIBCO® AuditSafe: Required to be deployed and running to post the audit logs from BusinessConnect CE.
 7. Mount NFS folder: Required for Poller Server where Kubernetes can use the same network folder to access files for polling.